 The Nafran Valley Trek is Kashmir’s most pristine and scenic trek.
 It has a trail that begins in Aru, a village 12 kilometers from Pahalgam and approximately 112 kilometers from Srinagar.
-This trek is well-known for its offbeat nature, with long lush meadows, beautiful jungle walks, and an alpine lake.
+This trek is well known for its offbeat nature, with long lush meadows, beautiful jungle walks, and an alpine lake.

-It has a distinct landscape that exposes trekkers to not only meadows but also jungle, alpine lakes, and glaciers.
+It has a distinct landscape that exposes trekkers to not only meadows but also the jungle, alpine lakes, and glaciers.

 This provides a complete bouquet for a trekker.
 Its wavy meadows are unparalleled in any shape or form.
 Even the Kashmir Great Lakes Trek does not provide the same tranquil and otherworldly vast meadows and beautiful trails that this trek does.